 trees reduce street noise

-Do you also believe that we make the world a lot more beautiful, healthier, more fun and more pleasant when we plant as many trees as possible?
-You help us then can help us by:
+Do you also believe that the world will become more beautiful, healthy, fun and pleasant when we plant as many trees as possible?
+You can support us:

 Europeans emit an average of 6400 kg CO2 per year.
 Trees convert this CO2 for us into wood and fertile soil!